Wills and Probate Lawyers

 Probate refers to the legal right to deal with someone’s estate when they die.

 If a deceased person left a will, an application must be made to the Probate Registry for a Grant of Probate.
-The executors named in the will are legally responsible for distributing the estate in accordance with this, as well as carrying out tasks like paying off the estate’s debts, arranging to pay IHT and preparing estate accounts.
+The executors named in the will are legally responsible for distributing the estate in accordance with this, as well as carrying out tasks like paying off the estate’s debts, arranging to pay Inheritance Tax (IHT) and preparing estate accounts.

-Setfords’ probate solicitors can advise executors on what to do when dealing with somebody’s estate, with our complete selection of probate services including:
+Setfords’ wills and probate solicitors can also advise executors on what to do when dealing with somebody’s estate, with our complete selection of probate services including:

 - Sorting through the deceased’s papers and contacting the various creditors and debtors of the deceased.